 Yes, you can, and I would even say it is better to run the pool pump while you are swimming in fact.

 If the pump isn’t running, the skimmers will not operate.
-You are therefore more likely to have debris (leaves, insects etc) floating on the surface of the pool, which you don’t really want when swimming.
+Therefore, debris (leaves, insects, etc.) is more likely to flounder on the pool’s surface, which you don’t want when swimming.

-So, having the pool pump running means the filter will be able to deal with these as quickly as possible.
+Having the pool pump running means the filter can deal with these quickly.

-I have a full article on this – Is it safe to swim when the pool pump is running?
+I have a full article on this: Is swimming safe when the pool pump is running?

 Summary

-There is no need to run a pool pump continuously for 24 hours a day, with a few exceptions.
-It is normally recommended that you run your pool pump long enough to pump the entire volume of water in a pool each day.
-In practice, the answer to how long should I run my pool pump is generally around 8 hours each day.
+With a few exceptions, running a pool pump continuously for 24 hours a day is unnecessary.
+However, running your pool pump long enough to pump the entire volume of water in a pool each day is normally recommended.
+In practice, the answer to how long I should run my pool pump is generally around 8 hours each day.

 Related article